-About two-thirds of business survive two years in business, half of all businesses will survive five years, and one-third will survive 10.
+About two-thirds of businesses survive two years in business, half of all businesses will survive five years, and one-third will survive 10.
 The longer a company has been in business, the more likely it is to stay in business—it’s those first few years that are the hardest.
 The Bureau of Labor Statistics also tracked business survival across industries and concluded that these statistics are pretty consistent regardless of industry.
 Which leads us to our next statistic…

 You might have heard that restaurants are particularly risky, and almost destined to fail.
 One statistic thrown around often is that 60% of restaurants close within a year of their opening.
 This is especially easy to believe because it seems to be supported by personal anecdotes: how often do restaurants seem to open and close in your neighborhood?